Documentation Index

 self.api_key = self._get_api_key()

-self.base_url = 'https://requests.prod.judit.io'
+self.base_url = 'https://requests.production.judit.io'

 def _get_api_key(self):